jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 be prepared for the eventuality of some threat actor wanting to sever you from the internet for a while.
-To think otherwise is to live in denial.Figure 51\.
-Bits per second in ISP\-level DDoS incidents (n\=800,155\)Figure 52\.
-Packets per second in ISP\-level DDoS incidents (n\=800,155\)89Look at the size of that number of samples (n)!
+To think otherwise is to live in denial.
+89Look at the size of that number of samples (n)!
 90Psst!
 Dont tell the Verizon Consumer Group we are encroaching on their turf.
+91
-91More than enough to mess up your online poker match 92The DBIR is pet\-friendly and condemns the skinning of cats as a figure of speech.2024 DBIR Incident Classification Patterns50Lost and
+More than enough to mess up your online poker match 92The DBIR is pet\-friendly and condemns the skinning of cats as a figure of speech.
-Stolen AssetsSummaryFrequencyThis year we saw an increase in the percentage of cases resulting in confirmed data breaches in this pattern.Threat actors199 incidents, 181 with confirmed data disclosureInternal (88%),
+2024 DBIR Incident Classification Patterns
+Figure 51\.
+Bits per second in ISP\-level DDoS incidents (n\=800,155\) Figure 52\.
+Packets per second in ISP\-level DDoS incidents (n\=800,155\) 51
+Lost and
+Stolen Assets
+Frequency
+199 incidents,
+181 with confirmed
+data disclosure
+Threat actors
+Internal (88%),
 External (12%)
-(breaches)What is the same?Devices are still much more likely to be lost than stolen.
-Laptops continue to be a risk for loss in particular.Actor motives Financial (92%100%), Convenience EspionageFearFun
+(breaches)
+Actor motives
+Financial (92%
+100%), Convenience
+EspionageFearFun
 GrudgeIdeology
 OtherSecondary
 (0%8% each)
+(breaches)
+Data
+compromised
-(breaches)Personal (97%),
+Personal (97%),
 Internal (42%),
 Bank (25%),
 Other (17%)
-(breaches)Data
+(breaches)
+Summary
+This year we saw an increase in the percentage of cases resulting in confirmed data breaches in this pattern.
+What is the same?
+Devices are still much more likely to be lost than stolen.
+Laptops continue to be a risk for loss in particular.
-compromisedNow where did
+Now where did
+I put that?
-I put that?If youve ever been through the line at airport security where you had to remove your electronic devices, take off your shoes and throw away that
+If youve ever been through the line at airport security where you had to remove your electronic devices, take off your shoes and throw away that